Home | Morning Starters | Year 5 | Teamwork

 Critical Thinking

-What might stop a team of children from achieving its goal?
+What might stop a team from achieving its goal?